 First Peter 3:3-6 says, “Your adornment must not be merely the external — braiding the hair, wearing gold jewelry, or putting on apparel; but it should be the hidden person of the heart, with the imperishable quality of a gentle and quiet spirit, which is precious in the sight of God.
-For in this way the holy women of former times, who hopes in God, also used to adorn themselves, being subject to their own husbands, just as Sarah obeyed Abraham, calling him lord; and you have proved to be her children if you do what is right without being frightened by any fear.”
+For in this way the holy women of former times, who hoped in God, also used to adorn themselves, being subject to their own husbands, just as Sarah obeyed Abraham, calling him lord; and you have proved to be her children if you do what is right without being frightened by any fear.”

 Peter goes on to use Sarah as an example of this beauty.
 You remember Sarah, right?
 She’s the one whose husband packed up and moved because the Lord told him to and he didn’t even know where he was going.
-Sarah is also the one who was barren for MANY years and the Lord gave her a promised son when she was 90 years old!
+Sarah is also the one who was barren for MANY years and the Lord gave her a promised son when she was 90-years-old!

 Was Sarah beautiful because she wore braids in her hair or had fine jewelry in her ears?
 While those things are beautiful in and of themselves, they did not define her beauty.
 Peter says that her modest, submissive, obedient, fearless heart before the Lord is what adorned her, not what she was wearing.